 I was born into a Catholic family and attended classes until the age of 12 when I declined to be confirmed in the church.
 From childhood I could see and sense spirits.
 At the age of 9 I began my studies of witchcraft, Wicca, paganism, and Buddhism.
-I was fortunate to have a mother and priest who encouraged my exploration of many different spiritual paths.
+I was fortunate to have a mother and a priest who encouraged my exploration of many different spiritual paths.
 I connected with Hekate at a young age, around twelve.
 I connected with the Faeries at an even younger age, having had a profound experience with them.

 My life is spotted with many traumas which affected my spiritual path and practice greatly.
-In my teen years I became agnostic, then atheist (despite the supernatural occurrences).
+In my teen years I became agnostic, then atheist (despite and in defiance of the supernatural occurrences).
 Toward the end of my teens I became interested in the Bible when someone mentioned there was a dragon in it (Leviathan) and ended up taking courses to understand it.
 I walked away from my true calling in exchange for a sense of safety.
 Eventually it all fell apart.

 Then as I rediscovered myself, and my witchcraft, Hekate came to me again and my path as a witch re-opened.
 It has been a path of discovery, magic, and healing and continues to be.

 Today, I am a practicing witch and what I would also call a “spiritual bag lady.”
 I don’t adhere to any religion but each religion I’ve learned about and practiced has enriched my life and path, so I take what I’ve learned, what I’m meant to keep. and combine it all into an eclectic mix.